rdlauer/articles/blues/sms-sensor/SMS Sensor Data.md

 }
 ```

-Again, you can send this JSON request to your Notecard using the [REPL provided at dev.blues.io](https://dev.blues.io/notecard-playground/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=blues-sms-sensor-data).
+Again, you can send this JSON request to your Notecard using the [terminal provided at dev.blues.io](https://dev.blues.io/notecard-playground/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=blues-sms-sensor-data).

 ### Place the Notecard in "AUX Track Mode"